mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The details of each parameter are the following:

 iipc_profile:
-: designates the profile used by IIPC.
+: designates the behavior of the IIPC layer.
 When set to "iipc_uncompress" IIPC is not performed.
 This specification describes IIPC that corresponds to the "iipc_diet-esp" profile.

 flow_label_cda:
 : indicates the Flow Label CDA, that is how the Flow Label field of the inner IPv6 packet or the Identification field of the inner IPv4 packet is compressed / decompressed - See {{sec-cda}} for more information.
 In a nutshell, "uncompress" indicates that Flow Label (resp.
 Identification) are not compressed. "lower" indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions. "generated" indicates that the field is generated by the receiving party.
 In that case, the decompressed value may take a different value compared to its original value. "zero" indicates the field is set to zero.